Generate queries from natural language prompts

 Tell me why I’m getting so many downtime alerts this week.While this might produce a query, you can iterate on the result to focus on more specific issues.
 A more concise and precise prompt helps the large language model generate a more focused query:

-Which shopping cart service alerts fired in the last 7 days, and why?Providing more information or refining your criteria can further focus the result:
+Which shopping cart service alerts were triggered in the last 7 days, and why?Providing more information or refining your criteria can further focus the result:

 Show success rates versus failures for requests to the shopping cart service in the last 7 days.Once you begin generating relevant queries, you can engage more conversationally with the AI as you continue iterating.
 The editor retains past context as you continue prompting to refine your query.